tony19-sandbox/mocha-test-demo/README.md

         keyDown.withArgs(keyCode).returns(dummy);
     });

-After our test are done, we need to undo the stub in case other test suites need to use it.
+After our tests are done, we need to undo the stub in case other test suites need to use it.

     after(() => {